ELECTRICAL TERMINOLOGY

 Generally, electric current flow can be classified as one of two general types: Direct Current

-or Alternating Current (AC).
+(DC) or Alternating Current (AC).
 A direct current flows continuously in the same direction.

 An alternating current periodically reverses direction.
 We will be studying DC and AC current